Windsor Bridge (New South Wales): Heritage listing

-Bridge replacement
+Replacement

+In 2008 the bridge condition was assessed by the Roads & Traffic Authority and found to be in poor condition.
 In December 2013, the Government of New South Wales gave planning approval to the construction of a new bridge to replace the existing 1874 Windsor Bridge that, due to safety reasons, have been disputed.
 The old bridge is to be demolished after the new bridge opens.
 Roads & Maritime Services proposed to construct the new bridge 35 m downstream from the existing bridge.
 The approach road to the new bridge is proposed to be built along one side of the Thompson Square, Australia's oldest public square on a currently existing road.
 The new bridge proposal is objected to by in excess of 45,000 people, on the grounds that it will keep and increase heavy traffic in a historic town centre, and destroys the town's character and heritage.
 Some who favour the proposal claim the new bridge would greatly reduce traffic congestion in the area, in direct contradiction to quite a number of government traffic studies and documents.
 In October 2015, a legal challenge to stop the new bridge failed.

-According to NSW Roads & Maritime Services, the replacement three-lane bridge is expected to provide insignificant improvements in traffic flow and flood mitigation.
+According to Roads & Maritime Services, the replacement three-lane bridge was expected to provide insignificant improvements in traffic flow and flood mitigation.
 Some local residents speculate that a reason for the proposed bridge replacement was sand extraction on the Richmond Lowlands facilitated by the new bridge with wider spaced pylons and a slight height increases to allow barges to pass underneath.
 Documents show that there was "high level political interference in the planning approval process" and that the Department of Planning changed from opposing the project to supporting it in less than a month following the political interference.
 In a submission to a NSW Legislative Council inquiry, it is speculated that the disclosed political interference was largely orchestrated by Bart Bassett, a former Member for Hawkesbury and a former Mayor of the City of Hawkesbury, who was Mayor of Hawkesbury at the time the high level political interference occurred and who was found to have illegally solicited political donations from Buildev in 2010.
 In 2014 he was asked to step down or face expulsion amid the corruption allegations that were being investigated by the ICAC.